eddiebeltran33/swstarter/README.md

 - [x] Clean the search results on search type change
 - [x] Filter by name or tile either movies or people in the Index
 - [ ] Create a button component
-- [ ] Override tailwind colors and typography with Swstarter colors
+- [ ] Override tailwind colors and typography with Swstarter Zeplin mockup values
 - [ ] Migrate to Typescript
+- [ ] A flash message component to display error messages

 ## Bugs and misconfigurations

 - [ ] total_pages is not correctly set when listing all people (always displays 1)
 - [ ] Laravel telescope and laravel horizon auth gates are not properly configured
+- [ ] Resource id must be sanitized before being stored in the database
+- [ ] The search term in both people and movie endpoints should probably be normalized for easier grouping in aggregation process

-## Poetic Licenses
+## Poetic Licenses (stuff that wouldn't cut it in a real project)

+- The decision of waiting 1 minute for the metrics to be aggregated is just a finger in the air (it's impossible to be sure that this time will be enough to process all the requests that arrive to the system in the previous 5 mins).
 - I'm modifying already commited migrations.
-I wouldn't do this in a real project.
+- I would not use this setup for real instrumentation / APM.
+I'm learning about the open telemetry ecosystem, but If I had to take a decision right now, I would go with an APM like Elastic APM or even Sentry.
+- request_metrics table has created_at, started_at and ended_at columns.
+I've tried many strategies to fetch records
+  by intervals considering the time of the write vs the time of the request measured by the server, but this requires a deeper dive taking into consideration that a there is potential of leaving records oustide the window interval aggregation process just because they are still on the queue.